 If any change are made to budgets of the campaigns, this can take up to fifteen minutes to be uploaded to the ad platform.
 Similarly, in the section When a budget for a campaign in the Budget Group is changed in the ad platform instead of Aori, it would take up to fifteen minutes for this state to be reflected in Aori.

 Automatic Redistribution, when on, means Aori will automatically redistribute your budget to the campaigns with the lowest cost per conversion or cost per click (CPC).
 For now, there is no visual indication that Aori has changed a campaign's budget, but rest assured, it is working for you!

 Overspend protection, when on, ensures campaigns that spend all of the budget allocated to them on a daily level, they will be paused.
+Then, the next day, the campaigns will automatically be re-enabled by Aori.
 For now, there is no visual indication that any campaigns were paused to achieve this goal, but again, rest assured that campaigns are being paused when they need to be.

 If the Overspend protection is off, the daily spend of your campaigns can be greater than what was planned when the Budget Group was enabled.
 In this case, this will be reflected in the Distrubuted field.
 Once the Budget Group is enabled, the Distrubuted field will reflect the amount distributed to the campaigns and the sum of the ad spend so far.

 Aori works well with all automated bidding strategies in all of the supported ad platforms and will not hinder them in any way.